 EV ranges are in fact practical enough for most trips, and there are several charging options available, though it's not all good news.
-We take you through the options for charging available to an EV driver at home and while out and about, including the types of charger, how long they take to charge the car, typical costs and more.
+We take you through the options for charging an EV at home and while out and about, including the types of charger, how long they take to charge the car, typical costs and more.

 There are three types of vehicle that use electric motors.
 Of these, plug-in hybrid EVs and battery EVs can be charged directly by plugging into a charger, while standard hybrid vehicles charge themselves.

-- Hybrid vehicles have both an internal combustion engine (ICE) (i.e. a petrol or diesel engine) and an electric engine with a very small battery; the battery is charged only by the ICE and by energy captured while braking.
+- Hybrid vehicles (aka "mild" hybrids) have both an internal combustion engine (ICE) (i.e. a petrol or diesel engine) and an electric engine with a very small battery; the battery is charged only by the ICE and by energy captured while braking.
 It can't be charged directly by plugging the car into a power point.
 The combination of ICE and electric engines makes hybrid vehicles very fuel-efficient, but still dependent on petrol or diesel fuel.

 - Plug-in hybrid electric vehicles (PHEVs) are similar to regular hybrid vehicles, and the battery is charged in the same way, but it can also be charged directly by plugging the car into a power source.
 A PHEV battery is larger than in a regular hybrid, but smaller than those in pure battery electric vehicles.
-PHEVs can do short trips purely on battery power (up to 50km or so, depending on the car), meaning that short commutes and shopping runs can be done as an electric vehicle, with the petrol or diesel engine for backup and for longer journeys.
+PHEVs can do short trips purely on battery power (up to 80km or so, depending on the car), meaning that short commutes and shopping runs can be done as an electric vehicle, with the petrol or diesel engine for backup and for longer journeys.
 PHEVs offer a lot of flexibility, but like regular hybrids, they come with the service and maintenance costs of an internal combustion engine, and are dependent on petrol or diesel fuel.

 PHEVs generally have a longer driving range than most purely electric BEVs, thanks to the petrol or diesel engine; and if you're on a very long journey, refuelling a petrol car from empty to full is much faster than charging a BEV.
 But in electric-only mode, PHEVs have a much shorter range, because of the smaller battery and added weight of the internal combustion engine.